jprichardson/dq-cli/README.md

       -h, --help                  output usage information
       -V, --version               output the version number
-      -f, --file [inputFile]      input file otherwise the default is STDIN -h, --host [host]           host of redis server, the default is localhost -a, --auth [password]       password of redis server -p, --port [number]         port of redis server, the default is 6379
+      -h, --host [host]           host of redis server, the default is localhost -a, --auth [password]       password of redis server -p, --port [number]         port of redis server, the default is 6379